belablotski/APL/APL_LANGUAGE_REFERENCE.md

 *   `default`: An optional value to use if a `required: false` input is not provided.

 Input variables are considered part of the Execution Register from the start of the program.

+### Built-in Variables

+The APL runtime automatically makes certain variables available to a program.

+*   `{{module_path}}`: The absolute path to the directory containing the currently executing `.apl` file.
+This variable is crucial for making modules portable, as it allows for constructing paths to internal files and sub-modules in a relative and reliable way.

 ### Control Flow